Tensor PCA for Factor Models

-Principal component analysis (PCA) is a commonly used method for identifying and estimating traditional factor models for two-dimensional panel data sets; see \cite{pearson1901liii}.\footnote{Henceforth, we will use the term 'traditional' for the $2$-way factor models applied to panel data.} PCA extracts latent factors and their loadings using either the singular value decomposition (SVD) of the original panel dataset collected in a matrix or equivalently the eigendecomposition of the associated sample covariance matrices; see \cite{jolliffe2002principal} for a review of PCA and factor analysis.
+Principal component analysis (PCA) is a commonly used method for identifying and estimating traditional factor models for two-dimensional panel data sets; see \cite{pearson1901liii}.
+PCA extracts latent factors and their loadings using either the singular value decomposition (SVD) of the original panel dataset collected in a matrix or, equivalently, the eigendecomposition of the associated sample covariance matrices; see \cite{jolliffe2002principal} for a review of PCA and factor analysis.

-The scope of our paper is to apply insights, methods, and theory of the familiar PCA to tensor type data.
-More specifically, we introduce PCA-type estimators for $d$-way factor models.
-The estimators have closed-form expressions and do not require solving the non-convex optimization problems.
-We call our procedure tensor PCA - or TPCA - and (a) we show that it can identify and consistently estimate the factors and loadings, (b) we describe the associated convergence rates and asymptotic distribution, (c) we show that tensor dimensions can improve the estimation accuracy for factors/loadings, and (d) develop a formal test for a number of factors in the tensor factor model.